FastFilter/xor_singleheader/README.md

 The unpacked format is roughly of the same size as in-core data, but uses most efficient memory copy operations.

-The packed format avoids storing zero bytes and is considered near optimal (it can not be compressed further by zlib and its required space is very close to the theoretical lower limit), but it needs to copy individual words, so it should be expected to be somewhat slower.
+The packed format avoids storing zero bytes and relies on a bitset to locate them, so it should be expected to be somewhat slower.
+The packed format might be smaller or larger.
+When in doubt, prefer the regular (unpacked) format.

 The two formats use slightly different APIs.